 This carries onto the crew as well.
 Justin's actor David Henrie stated the ending to "Wizards vs. Werewolves", which ends with Justin and Alex's first loves Put on a Bus, leaving them heartbroken and leaning on each other for support, along with a questionable dialogue consisting of We're not normal people..., is his favorite ending ever.

 Selena Gomez (Alex) declared that her favorite scene from the movie is the campfire scene, which is the most suggestive and intimate scene between Justin and Alex ever, saying that it's a real moment between a brother and a sister.
 What she meant by real, it's up to fans to decide...

 She has said on more than one occasion that the campfire scene is also David's favorite scene in the movie as well.

-It's almost beyond being subtext at this point.
-In the most recent episode, there's a sweet little scene near the end where Justin basically says that Alex completes him and that he misses her.
+There's a sweet little scene near the end where Justin basically says that Alex completes him and that he misses her.
 She says that she misses him too.
 That's about as close as you can get to saying I love you without actually saying it.

 Even though Harper and Zeke are together, fans like to pair her with Max instead.

 Foe Yay: Justin's and Alex's teasing sibling rivalry becomes harsh and very bitter at times, especially in the third season.
 And this makes their heartwarming moments much more unusual.
 "Eat to the Beat" is a good example.